python/cpython/Doc/library/ssl.rst

    :data:`CERT_NONE`.
 At least one of *cafile* or *capath* must be specified.

-   This method can also load certification revocation lists (CRLs) in PEM or or DER format.
+   This method can also load certification revocation lists (CRLs) in PEM or DER format.
 In order to make use of CRLs, :attr:`SSLContext.verify_flags` must be configured properly.

    The *cafile* string, if present, is the path to a file of concatenated